-The divi blog grid module is an extended version of the divi blog module invented by Diviflash.
+The divi post grid module is an extended version of the divi blog module invented by Diviflash.
 This module is announced as one of the most precious products of the Divi flash.
 It’s mainly dedicated to demonstrating blog pages or sections with a fantastic look.
 However, discovering many advanced features is very common under this module, such as the child item, post setting, item background, layout, item inner & outer wrapper, pagination button & active number styler, spacing, etc. As a consequence, you might get stuck somewhere with the customizing process.
 Therefore, today we will walk you through all the features and customizing process in detail.

 Under the divi blog grid module, you will discover 11 different child items generally available in a blog post.

 10. Custom Text

 However, it would help if you were careful about these child items and that they carry several pro attributes along with themselves.
 These features allow designers to embellish each ingredient applied in a particular child item.
 So, before jumping into the deep global parts, let’s learn how the child features work.
 The child item feature list is divided into three categories,

 + Design Tab